elipapa/markdown-cv/index.md

 Data Scientist

 - Led the development of a decision support system to optimise the cost of pharmacy procurement at Westmead Hospital, formulating a strategy to reduce procurement costs by 4.5%; filed as an invention with the USYD Intellectual Property Committee.
-- Managed stakeholders across organisations by coordinating regular status reports and standups.
+- Managed stakeholders across 3 organisations by coordinating regular status reports and stand-ups.

 `Jul 2010 - Jul 2013` __The Kirby Institute, The University of New South Wales__<br>
 Quantitative Research Officer